Pitrified/go-turtle/README.md

 td.Forward(0)
 ```

-### Channel closing (and line drawing)
+### Channels and line drawing

 The world draws the `Line` it receives on the `DrawLineCh` channel,
-so you can technically draw a line directly with that.
+so you can technically draw a line directly with that
+skipping the turtles altogether,
+and everything should work.

 ## TODO - Ideas